smartycope/ezregex/README.md

 If you know a particular flavor of regex and would like to contribute, feel free to read the [developer documentation](#developer-documentation) and make a pull request!
 If you would like one that's not implemented yet, you can also add a [github issue](https://github.com/smartycope/ezregex/issues).

+## Usage
+- All the functions in the Python `re` library (`search`, `match`, `sub`, etc.) are implemented in the Python EZRegex dialect, and act identically to their equivalents.
+If you still want to use the Python `re` library directly, note that functions like `search` and `sub` don't accept EZRegex patterns as valid regex.
+Be sure to either call .str() (or cast it to a string) or .compile() (to compile to an re.Pattern) when passing to those.
+Using the member functions however, will be more efficient, as EZRegex caches the compiled re.Pattern internally.

 ## Documentation
 ### Notes and Gotchas
 - The different Regular Expression dialects don't all have the same features, and those features don't all work the same way.
 I've tried to standardize these as best I can and use reasonable names for all the elements.
 If you're confused by something not working as expected, be sure to understand how your language specifically handles regular expressions.
-- All the functions in the Python `re` library (`search`, `match`, `sub`, etc.) are implemented in the Python EZRegex dialect, and act identically to their equivalents.
-If you still want to use the Python `re` library, note that functions like `search` and `sub` don't accept EZRegex patterns as valid regex.
-Be sure to either call .str() (or cast it to a string) or .compile() (to compile to an re.Pattern) when passing to those.
-Using the member functions however, will be more efficient, as EZRegex caches the compiled re.Pattern internally.
 - Be careful to call functions on the entire pattern: chunk + whitespace.str() is not the same as (chunk + whitespace).str().
 - In regular regex, a lot of random things capture groups for no apparent reason.
 All regexes in EZRegex intentionally capture passively, so to capture any groups, use group(), with the optional `name` parameter.
 - All EZRegexs (except for `raw`) auto-sanitize strings given to them, so there's no need to escape characters or use r strings.
 This *does* mean, however, that you cannot pass actual regex strings to any of them, as they'll think you're talking about it literally (unless you want that, of course).
 To include already written regex strings, use `raw`